 Check your egg store

 In order to give the best advice, the first step is an AMH (Anti-Mullerian Hormone) test to measure the woman’s ovarian reserve.
-This will give an indication of the reserve pool of eggs left in the woman’s ovaries (not the exact number) and whether it would be worth attempting ovarian stimulation for egg collection and IVF.
+This will give an indication of the reserve pool of eggs left in the woman’s ovaries (not the exact number) and what to expect from ovarian stimulation for egg collection and IVF.

 Even if the AMH level is low, if other factors look good and the patient wants to try, then ovarian stimulation might still be possible, although it maybe necessary to use a higher dose of drugs.
 Where a woman is going use her own eggs for IVF treatment, she will go through a cycle of ovarian stimulation.
 In other cases we may advise the use of donor eggs.